-SEC.
-3.16 NONDISCLOSURE AND CONFIDENTIALITY
+Sec.
+3.11 NONDISCLOSURE AND CONFIDENTIALITY

 Contractor agrees that all confidential information shall be used only for purposes of providing the deliverables and performing the services specified herein and shall not disseminate or allow dissemination of confidential information except as provided for in this section.
 The contractor shall hold as confidential and will use reasonable care (including both facility physical security and electronic security) to prevent unauthorized access by, storage, disclosure, publication, dissemination to and/or use by third parties of, the confidential information.
 "Reasonable care" means compliance by the contractor with all applicable federal and state law, including the Social Security Act and HIPAA.
+See Appendix E of the Standard Agreement Template, in Section 8: Attachments, for the state's HIPAA Business Associate Agreement (BAA).
 The contractor must promptly notify the state in writing if it becomes aware of any storage, disclosure, loss, unauthorized access to or use of the confidential information.